MayVoong1/Defi_IA/README.md

 ## Performance

-The time required to compute pairwise distance between 100 trajectories (4950 distances), composed from 3 to 20 points (`data/benchmark.csv`) :
+The time required and scores obtained :

 | 		         | Score      | Time |
 | ------------- |:-------------:| -----:|